iiasa/DownScale/README.md

 The prior module is dependent on R, particularly the BayesLogit package.

-The downscaling module itself requries a GAMS installation, with a valid NLS solver license.
+The downscaling module itself requries a GAMS installation, with a valid NLS solver license (for 1_downscaling.gms and 1_downscalingEconometric.gms) and a CONOPT4 license for 1_downscalingEconometricMNL.gms.

 # Running DownScale